EQ Bank vs Wealthsimple Cash

 Being the forward-thinking online banks that Wealthsimple and EQ are, they each offer unique cards paired with their hybrid savings/chequing accounts.
 Both cards can be added to your phone’s digital wallet for ease of use.

 EQ Bank’s card is aptly named the EQ Bank Card, and can be used anywhere Mastercard is accepted.
-After transferring money to it from your EQ Bank Account you can use any ATM in Canada free of charge.
-With it you receive 0.5% cash back on each purchase, 4% interest on your balance (assuming you auto deposit your paycheque with EQ), and perks such as no foreign exchange fees.
+To use this card, you simply transfer money from your EQ Bank Account to your card.
+EQ Bank does not charge fees for ATM withdrawals in Canada, but for any fees or surcharges charged by third-party Canadian ATM providers, they will reimburse up to $5 per withdrawal, up to 5 times per month.
+With it you receive 0.5% cash back on each purchase, 2.75% interest on your balance (assuming you auto deposit your paycheque with EQ), and perks such as no foreign exchange fees.
 These benefits are close to what you’d receive with one of Canada’s best credit cards.

 Wealthsimple’s Cash Card is also a prepaid Mastercard.
 It allows you to spend funds directly from your Cash account and can also be used anywhere that accepts Mastercard.
-It offers 1% cash back on purchases and 4% interest on your balance.
-While Wealthsimple doesn’t charge any fees for using the card, third parties will.
-An ATM withdrawal will cost you around $3, and you’ll have to pay currency conversion rates.
+It no longer offers cash back on purchases but you can earn 1.25% to 2.25% interest on your balance.
+Back in 2025, when Wealthsimple withdrew the cash back offer on this card, they began to reimburse all ATM fees by third-party providers with no limits.
+So, while you’re no longer earning cash back, at least your ATM withdrawals are free of charge.

 Winner: Tie